 What if you want to upload videos longer than a minute?

 If you want to upload videos longer than a minute, you can cut it in your camera roll and post them as separate stories of 15-seconds each.
-We would suggest using the InVideo professional editor for seamless editing.
+We would suggest using InVideo for seamless editing.

 Here are some Instagram story hacks to make your videos more interesting.